freginold/fontSwitcher/README.md

 `<script src="http://freginold.github.io/fontSwitcher/fontSwitcher.min.js"></script>`

-Or to use a specific version, to avoid possible breakage when a new version is released, link to a specific version number, such as:
+Or to use a specific version, to avoid possible breakage when a new version is released, link to a specific version number.
+Current version is 2.0:

 `<script src="http://freginold.github.io/fontSwitcher/fontSwitcher_v2_0.min.js"></script>`